ember-learn/guides-source/guides/release/components/conditional-content.md

 We can use arguments to make these two components dynamic, but the first username also has extra information about the local time of the user.

-Let's say we tried to create a single `address` component.
+Let's say we tried to create a single `username` component.

 ```handlebars {data-filename="app/components/username.hbs"}
 <h4 class="username">